 Based on the recitation section you signed up for, you will be assigned to a particular teaching assistant who will lead your recitation, grade your weekly lab activities, and attempt to help answer questions for you.
 Your assigned teaching assistant is the first person you should talk to when you have questions or concerns.
-If that teaching assistant cannot help you, your lecture instructor or the course coordinator (Dr. Everson) will intervene.
+If that teaching assistant cannot help you, the instructor (Dr. Everson) will intervene.
 Your assigned teaching assistant will meet with you during Week 1 for your first recitation of the semester.
 Note that if you are ever in doubt about who your assigned TA is, go to https://buckeyelink.osu.edu/ and click on My Buckeye Link to look up your class schedule; the TA will be listed as the instructor for the recitation portion of STAT 1350.
-To learn more about your lecture and recitation instructors, you can visit the Meet your Instructors page, found by clicking on the Syllabus & Other Stuff button on the course homepage.
+To learn more about your instructor and teaching assistant, you can visit the Meet your Instructors page, found by clicking on the Syllabus & Other Stuff button on the course homepage.